September Gardening Tips and To-Dos for the Pacific Northwest

 Dividing and Transplanting

 Replant these sections in well-prepared soil, ensuring they have enough space to grow.
-This division and transplanting encourages fresh growth and revitalizes your plants.
+This division and transplanting of perennials encourages fresh growth and revitalizes your plants.

 Plants like peonies, hostas, daylilies, and ornamental grasses are great choices for fall division.
 They’re more resilient in cooler weather, making it an ideal time to separate and replant their root clusters for better growth next year.